 I’ve recently returned from a 10-day trip to Italy, seven days of which I spent cycling around Puglia.
+In the post I’m sharing our seven-day Puglia itinerary.

 Although it’s quickly becoming a more popular part of the country to visit, Puglia still doesn’t see anywhere the number of tourists that regions like Veneto, Lombardy, Tuscany or Lazio do.
 And that’s one of the things I loved about visiting: there is very little traffic on the roads (perfect when you’re not an experienced cyclist), life moves at a much slower pace here, and everything just feels more Italian.